magnet-cl/magnetizer/README.md

 [requirements.yml](requirements.yml) are installed (git is required to use role versions).

+The `init_ssh_key.sh` script generates an SSH key (if the default pub key is not present), then adds it to the authorized keys of the current user.

 ## Inventory
 An [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html)
 must be defined to select the hosts you want `ansible` to run against.